SkyrimScripting/SKSE_Template_GameEvents/README.md

 By default, when this project compiles it will output a `.dll` for your SKSE plugin into the `build/` folder.

-If you want to configure this project to _automatically_ output your SKSE plugin files into your Skyrim Special Edition's "`Data`" folder:
+If you want to configure this project to output your plugin files into your Skyrim Special Edition's "`Data`" folder:

 - Set the `SKYRIM_FOLDER` environment variable to the path of your Skyrim installation